henrysheehy/dotfiles/README.md

 ### Keyboard
-In order to use my keyboard (English, Greek, Chinese (Pinyin), Russian (phonetic), please execute `sh Scripts/keyboard.sh` for the first time, and if the .keyboard configuration file is modified.
+In order to use my keyboard (English, Greek, Chinese (Pinyin), Russian (phonetic), please execute `sh .scripts/keyboard.sh` for the first time, and if the .config/.keyboard configuration file is modified.

 To use the languages